 - 2/3 cup plus 1 tablespoon cold buttermilk

-- 1. Position a rack in the lower third of the oven and preheat the oven to 400°F (200°C).
+- 1. Preheat the oven to 400°F (200°C) and position a rack in the lower third of the oven.
 Butter a 9-inch cast-iron skillet or 9-inch deep-dish pie pan.

 - Make the pandowdy biscuits

-- 3. Whisk the flour, 3 tablespoons of the sugar, the baking powder, and salt together in a bowl.
+- 3. Whisk the flour, 3 tablespoons sugar, baking powder, and salt in a bowl.
 Add the butter and toss until evenly coated.
-Using your fingertips or a pastry blender, cut in the butter until the size of large peas.
+Using your fingertips or a pastry blender, cut in the butter until the mixture is the size of large peas.
 (Alternatively, you can put the dry ingredients in a food processor and pulse to combine.
 Add the butter and pulse until the butter is the size of large peas, then transfer to a bowl.)

 - 4. Stir in the candied ginger, then pour in the 2/3 cup buttermilk and stir just until the dry ingredients are moistened.
 The dough will be crumbly, with large pieces of butter still visible.

 - 5. Turn the dough out onto a lightly floured work surface and gently press the dough together, then press it into a 9-inch circle.
-Carefully place the dough atop the fruit.
-Brush the dough with the 1 tablespoon buttermilk, then sprinkle with the remaining 1 tablespoon sugar.
+Carefully transfer the dough so it’s atop the fruit.
+Brush the dough with the remaining 1 tablespoon buttermilk and then sprinkle with the remaining 1 tablespoon sugar.

 Hungry for more?
 Chow down on these: